 This post contains affiliate links.

 Stewardship of the land and its resources, Jason Knight believes, is borne of the need to survive off of them.
-But unlike our ancestors who had to rely on the natural world for survival, we no longer have to, leading to he says is humans’ increasing disconnect from nature.
+But unlike our ancestors who had to rely on the natural world for survival, we no longer have to, leading to what he says is humans’ increasing disconnect from nature.

 “If you go back to any of our ancestors or even native cultures today, I think you’ll find that most hunter-gatherer cultures, because they were interacting with the natural world for their survival every day, realized that they needed to be stewards of the resources so that there would still be fish to [harvest] the next year, there would still be deer to hunt and wild plants,” he says.

 As director and co-founder of Alderleaf Wilderness College in Monroe, Wash., Knight takes a similar, stewardship approach to leading survival skills training.
 Instead of cutting down fresh saplings to make a bow or a shelter, for example, he encourages students to use dead sticks from the ground.
 But more than just adhering to Leave No Trace principles, Knight believes humans can have a positive impact on the natural world.

 “If you want to weave a basket, instead of harvesting the native willow that might be struggling, harvest the invasive English ivy,” he says.
 “By pulling that plant out of the landscape, you’re making the habitat better for native plants to be able to survive.”

 “I think every way we interact with the world with these wilderness skills can be done in a stewardship way.”